mkobetic/blog/content/post/2312-test-ergonomics-li/index.md

 end test
 ```

 This may seem somewhat trivial in terms of the implementation aspects, but I think its power stems exactly from that simplicity and is amplified by the minimalism and ease of writing these tests.
 Any competent user of the tool can write a test, no need to be a programmer.
+You don't need a development environment either, if you can run ledger-cli or coin, you can write and run tests.
 I find that brilliant.

 I absolutely agree with Russ that ergonomics of the test suite is paramount.
 What I mean by ergonomics is